martlin2cz/disketo/doc/commands.md

 # group-as-meta
 **Usage:** `as-meta what-meta?`

-Computes it as a group with specified name.
+Groups it as a group with specified name.

 | Parameter | Possible value(s) |